Mental Health Awareness Week

-It is a well-known fact that what we eat can affect the way that we feel e.g. caffeine and sugar which both give you short bursts of energy.
+It is a well-known fact that what we eat can affect the way that we feel and our energy levels.
 However, food can also have a long-lasting effect on your mental health as your brain requires numerous different nutrients in order to function and stay healthy.

 4. Drink Responsibly

 Alcohol is often used as a way to change the way that we are feeling, it can be used to make you feel happier and lively but can also be used when someone is feeling low and down.
 For many people, alcohol provides an escape from the way that they are currently feeling.
 This, however, is not good for mental health and is something that is not sustainable if you want to live a healthy life, both physically and mentally.